Thought-Forms: Thought-Forms and modern art

 Plate W. "Seeing" of music: overture to Meistersingers by Wagner.
 (Note: "The organ music of Wagner, seen on the astral plane."
 It's like "weird mountains in pink, green and red.")

-According to professor Ellwood, the book by Besant and Leadbeater had a large influence on modern art.
+According to professor Ellwood, this book by Besant and Leadbeater had a large influence on modern art.
 "It suggested, to a world moving rapidly beyond the literalism of Victorian art, the expression in painting of surreal forms and forces underlying, but different from, the visible world."
 Thought-Forms demonstrated how the symbolism of "astral colors and forms" can express the specificity of "certain soul's and mental states."
 It had a great influence on Kandinsky (Note: The ideas which Kandinsky "elaborated in numerous notes and articles, including the now iconic text On the Spiritual in Art, were a combination of Besant and Leadbeater's theories on thought-forms, Steiner's considerations of colour, music, and vibration, [and] theories about synaesthesia."
 Kandinsky "owned a German translation" (1908 edition) of the book Thought-Forms.) as one of the essential factors that led to the "genius opening of new perspectives for painting."
-(Note: According to Lachman, one Kandinsky's painting in which the "influence of Thought-Forms is quite visible" is Woman in Moscow (1912).
+(Note: According to Lachman, one of Kandinsky's paintings in which the "influence of Thought-Forms is quite visible" is Woman in Moscow (1912).
 Also one of Kandinsky's paintings "is similar" to the musical form from the book of Besant and Leadbeater.)
-(Note: According to Jones, two Leadbeater's books are "relevant to Kupka's search for the immaterial: Clairvoyance (1899) and Thought-Forms (1901), co-written with Besant.")
+(Note: According to Jones, two of Leadbeater's books are "relevant to Kupka's search for the immaterial: Clairvoyance (1899) and Thought-Forms (1901), co-written with Besant.")